 The Owners team cannot be deleted or renamed, but users can be added or removed from it.
 Users in the Owners team are granted access to all environments by default.
 For Premium-tier organizations, it is the team of people that have permissions to do anything in the account.
 Among other things, this includes setting up billing, removing people from teams, and even shutting down the account.

 In order to manage access to an environment, you need to assign a set of teams to it.
 To do this go to the Settings page, to the Teams tab under the Environment Settings section.

-For enterprise-level organizations, teams can be assigned roles with different permissions.
+For Premium-tier organizations, teams can be assigned roles with different permissions.
 For information about how permissions work, refer to Role-Based Access Control.